VFA-154: Late 1940s to the 1980s

 In 1965 the squadron deployed as part of Carrier Air Wing 15 on board USS Coral Sea to the Vietnam War.
-Their first combat strikes occurred on February 7 and their combat cruise lasted until November the same year.
+Their first combat strikes occurred on 7 February and their combat cruise lasted until November the same year.
 After that yearly combat cruises followed and VF-154 soon transitioned to the F-4 Phantom II and became part of Carrier Air Wing 2, where it remained until 1980.
 After a second cruise with USS Coral Sea, the squadron shifted carrier to USS Ranger and completing five more cruises to South East Asia.

 During 1968–69, 1969–70 and 1970–71 WestPac cruises aboard USS Ranger, VF-154 was equipped with the F-4J Phantom II which used the Westinghouse AWG-10 RADAR system.
 Beginning with their 16 November 1972 deployment on board USS Ranger, VF-154 participated in some of the last US Navy strikes of the war, they undertook the squadrons final Vietnam cruise, and they were awarded the Clifton Award – recognizing them as the best fighter squadron in the United States Navy.

 In 1979 the unit transitioned to the F-4S, the last Navy version of the aircraft, but returned to the F-4N in January 1981.
 Several cruises with USS Coral Sea followed, as the carrier did not have strong enough decks to carry the F-14A Tomcat.
 During this time VF-154 spent 120 days at sea of the coast of Iran during the Iranian hostage crisis until the hostages were formally released into United States custody.
 Thus VF-154, and sister squadron VF-21, were among the last units to convert to the F-14A.
 VF-154 finally transitioned to the F-14A in October 1983.
 Due to their late equipment, the squadron received TARPS capable F-14s from the start.
 The first cruise with the F-14 was in 1985 on board USS Constellation as part of Carrier Air Wing 14.
-Several further cruises on board USS Constellation followed, with one taking place in 1987, during this cruise they operated in the Persian Gulf, intercepting Iranian P-3s and conducting movements in the Gulf of Oman, at the so-called "Gonzo" station.
+Several further cruises on board USS Constellation followed, with one taking place in 1987, during this cruise they operated in the Persian Gulf, intercepting Iranian P-3s, providing air cover for reflagged tankers transiting the Strait of Hormuz during Operation Earnest Will, and conducting movements in the Gulf of Oman, at the so-called "Gonzo" station.